 Adjusting the settings in the print panel so that the print preview looks great is the first step on your way to perfect prints.
-Each printer will handle the formatting of your print on the printer’s paper slightly differently, so it is important to take some test prints to ensure the end result will look just like the preview.
+Each printer will handle the formatting of your print on the printer’s paper slightly differently, and our padding feature allows you to fine-tune the look of your prints.

 Padding allows you to add blank space to the top, bottom, left or right of the layout that is sent to the printer.
 This can help you compensate if your printer is cutting off part of your photo(s) or the sheets are not aligned correctly.

 Most printers center the print on the paper, so your top padding should generally equal your bottom padding, and your left padding should generally equal your right padding, although this may not always be the case.

 - Adding positive values to the padding will increase the margins

 - Adding negative values to the padding will decrease the margins